Mutsuki-class destroyer: Background

 With the imposition of the Washington Naval Treaty limiting the number and size of capital warships, increased emphasis was placed by the Imperial Japanese Navy on the quantity and firepower of its destroyer fleet to counter what was perceived to be the growing threat from the United States Navy.
 The Mutsuki-class destroyers were an improved version of the Kamikaze class destroyers and were ordered under the 1923 fiscal budget.

 Along with the Minekaze and Kamikaze classes, the Mutsuki-class ships formed the backbone of Japanese destroyer formations throughout the twenties and thirties.
-The Minekaze and Kamikaze classes were withdrawn from front line service and reassigned to secondary duties towards the end of the 1930s, but the Mutsukis were retained as first line destroyers due to their range and their more powerful torpedo armament.
+The Minekaze and Kamikaze classes were withdrawn from front line service and reassigned to secondary duties towards the end of the 1930s.
+However, the Mutsukis were retained as first line destroyers due to their range and their more powerful torpedo armament.
 All saw combat during World War II, and none survived the war.

 Initially, the Mutsuki-class ships had only hull numbers due to the projected large number of warships the Japanese navy expected to build through the Eight-eight fleet plan.
 This proved to be extremely unpopular with the crews and was a constant source of confusion in communications.
 In August 1928, names were assigned.

 Design

 The Mutsuki-class destroyers were based on the same hull design as the previous Kamikaze class, except with a double curvature configuration of the bow, a feature to improve seaworthiness which became a standard in all later Japanese destroyers.

 The engines utilized four Kampon boilers running two-shaft geared turbines at 38,500 shp, yielding a rated speed of 37 kn, although subsequently modifications increased displacement, and correspondingly reduced speed to 33 knots.

 After the Fourth Fleet Incident of September 1935, during which many ships in the Imperial Japanese Navy were damaged by a typhoon while on training exercises, weaknesses in the Mutsuki-class were addressed by retrofitting with a strengthened, more compact, bridge, with raked smokestacks, and with redesigned watertight shields on the torpedo mounts.
 With these new shields torpedoes could be worked in all weather conditions, thus extending the useful life of the class.

-In 1942, Mikazuki had a boiler removed and her aft stack was reduced in size – she was the only ship of the class so modified.
+In 1942, Mikazuki had a boiler removed and her aft stack was reduced in size.
+She was the only ship in the class that had been modified.
 Yayoi had a similar reduction to her forward funnel; again, she was the only ship of the class so adapted.
 Between September 1942 and December 1943, Uzuki had her stern modified to facilitate the launching and recovery of landing barges.
 She was the only ship of the class to be modified as a destroyer transport.